Primary sources are first-hand documentation including letters, diaries, photographs, oral histories, and administrative records.

 - Calisphere - digitized content from primary source collections at UCR

-- UCR catalog - brief descriptions of primary source collections at UCR
+- UC Library Search - brief descriptions of primary source collections at UCR

 Primary Sources at Other Repositories